kando-menu/kando/docs/menu-themes.md

 # 🛳️ Distributing your Theme

-In the future, we plan to add a repository for sharing themes.
-For now, you are invited to share your themes in [Kando's Discord Server](https://discord.gg/hZwbVSDkhy).
+You are invited to show your themes in [Kando's Discord Server](https://discord.gg/hZwbVSDkhy)!
-If the community likes your theme, we can even make it a default theme in Kando!
+You can also contribute your themes to the [Kando Menu Themes Repository](https://github.com/kando-menu/menu-themes) by creating a pull request.

 <p align="center"><img src ="img/hr.svg" /></p>